Accurate Computation of Marginal Data Densities Using Variational Bayes: Numerical Accuracy of the MDD Estimators for Two Models

 Define a $T\times N$ matrix $Y = (y_1, \dots, y_T)'$ collecting all the observations of vector $y_t$.
 Define a vector $x_t = (1, y_{t-1}', \dots , y_{t-p}')'$, a matrix $X = (x_1, \dots, x_T)'$, and the matrix of coefficients $A = ( a_0, A_1, \dots, A_p )'$.
 Also, let matrix $E = (\epsilon_1, \dots, \epsilon_T)'$ collect all the error terms.
 Then the VAR process from equation (\ref{eq:varp}) can be written as:

-where $E$ follows a matric-variate normal distribution \citep[see e.g.][]{Wozniak2016} with the mean set to a matrix of zeros and the covariance matrix for a vectorized vector $e = \text{vec}(E')$ given by $\Sigma\otimes I_T$, where $\otimes$ denotes the Kronecker product.
+where $E$ follows a matrix-variate normal distribution \citep[see e.g.][]{Wozniak2016} with the mean set to a matrix of zeros and the covariance matrix for a vectorized vector $e = \text{vec}(E')$ given by $\Sigma\otimes I_T$, where $\otimes$ denotes the Kronecker product.

+For illustrative purposes, we consider two alternative prior distributions for VAR models: a natural-conjugate distribution for which the posterior distribution, VB approximate distribution, and the MDD can be derived analytically, and an independent prior distribution that results in iterative procedures for the estimation of the same quantities.